Healthy homemade meals can be prepared in minutes.

 Too often you think that you don’t have time for a homemade meal.
 But a simple meal doesn’t have to take a lot of time or be overly elaborate.
 In fact, simple meals not only take little time, they are both healthy and tasty.
 Better than anything you can afford to buy in a restaurant or fast-food joint.

 Breakfast, if you have it, is almost always a quick meal anyway.
 A healthy breakfast can be done in less than 10 minutes.

-Lunch can be prepared in about 10 minutes in the morning and taken with you, or if you’re lucky enough to be able to go home, you can prepare the same lunch when you get home and still have time to eat it.
+Lunch can be prepared in about 10 minutes in the morning and taken with you, or if you’re at home, you can prepare the lunch in just as little time.
 Dinner too can be put together in about 10 minutes at the end of the day and you’ll have a full, satisfying meal.
 Nothing fancy here, just everyday cooking.

 The healthiest diet, they say, is the traditional Pacific islander diet.
 The Perfect Health Diet is a low carbohydrate, low protein, high fat diet.
 The diet emphasizes nontoxic foods, including safe starches – sweet potato, potatoes, yucca and rice – beef, lamb, fish, vegetables, coconut oil, cheese, butter, cream & eggs, along with some berries and fruit.